All motifs

 Cold

-Cold as emotional register - coldness as a figure for emotional unavailability, indifference, or cruelty.
-In Taylor's writing cold most often transforms a person or relationship into an inhospitable place or environment, and recurs across the catalogue from the debut onwards.
+Cold as a figure for emotional unavailability, indifference or cruelty.
+It most often turns a person or a relationship into an inhospitable place, somewhere the speaker is left to survive, and it recurs from the debut album onwards.

 All Too Well (10 Minute Version) (TV)